jb7007/subwoofer/README.md

 # 🎷 Practice Tracker (WIP)

 Hi there!
-I'm Jeremiah, and this is my *Practice Tracker* —
+I'm Jeremiah, and this is *SUBWOOFER* —

 *A full-stack web app for musicians to track their practice sessions, visualize progress, and stay motivated over time.*